 American lotus harvest consisted of separating plant tissues into above and belowground biomass.
 Cuban bulrush plant tissues were harvested and separated into emergent (shoots and reproductive structures) and submersed tissues (stolons and roots).
 Harvested tissues were placed in labeled paper bags, dried in a forced air oven for five days at 70C, and then weighed.
-After the pre-treatment harvest, mesocosms were exposed to static submersed herbicide applications.
+After the pre-treatment harvest, mesocosms were exposed to static submersed herbicide applications in August 2017.
 Eight weeks after treatment (WAT), the first post-treatment harvest (short term) was carried out to assess short-term effects of herbicides on treated plants.
+At 48 WAT (July 2018), the remaining plants in each mesocosm were harvested (long term).
 Plants were harvested and processed in the same manner as pretreatment specimens.

-Statistical analysis was performed via an analysis of variance (ANOVA) procedure in a commercially available statistical software package3.
+Statistical analysis was performed via an analysis of variance (ANOVA) procedure in a commercially available statistical software package.
 Any differences detected in treatment means by ANOVA were further separated by a Fisher's Least Significant Difference Test at the 0.05 level of significance (Analytical Software 2009).